Lawrence Sheriff School: Recent changes

 The school operates a vertical tutoring system, in which forms consist of students from each year group.
 This was implemented to allow older students to mentor and support younger students.
 It also provides tutors with increased opportunities to support individual students and to check their progress more closely.

 The school is partnering with Lutterworth High School in order to sponsor a primary school in the area.
 However, Peter Kent, the school's previous headmaster, stated that the new school will not become a feeder school for Lawrence Sheriff.

 In September 2020, a new house, named Kent house after the longest-serving headteacher Peter Kent, was introduced.
-As of April 2024, Kent house has members in Year 7 to 10 and 12 to 13.
+This led to an increase in new Year 7 students from 120 to 150 to accommodate the new house.

 A new science building was completed in 2021.
 Following this, the Art department has taken over rooms previously used for sciences.

 Historically, the positions of head boy and, once the sixth form became mixed, head girl were filled through a competitive election cycle including speeches and teacher and student voting.
 The head student position was abolished in 2021.